 Your best bet is to take a helicopter tour.
 And a good camera.
 But they’re EXPENSIVE.
 The tours, I mean.

-The only legit tour company I could find was Ahiu Hawaii, and they’ll take you on a hike that’s apparently the most brutal thing that’s ever happened to anyone.
+The only legit tour company I could find was Ahiu Hawaii (no longer in biz), and they’ll take you on a hike that’s apparently the most brutal thing that’s ever happened to anyone.
 One TripAdvisor review said that he and his wife just finished a five-day trek through the Andes, and that was NOTHING compared to this lava hike.
 But the company never returned my dozens of calls, despite their website saying they’re available 24/7…as things go in Hawaii.

 The other option, of course, is to see the Kilauea Crater at Volcanoes National Park at sunset.
 It glows bright red and it’s BLOODY BEAUTIFUL.